georgemirandajr/Desktop-Shiny-Apps-for-LAC/README.md

 `packageurl <- "http://cran.r-project.org/src/contrib/Archive/ggplot2/ggplot2_0.9.1.tar.gz"
 install.packages(packageurl, repos=NULL, type="source", lib = "C:/Users/e12345/Desktop/temp_library")`

-Assuming you have already created this folder on your desktop called, "temp_library", this code will install the specified package and its dependencies. **Note: This is not intended to be your working library, just a separate place to manage your packages**
+Assuming you have already created a folder on your desktop called, "temp_library", the above code will install the specified package and its dependencies. **Note: This is not intended to be your working library, just a separate place to manage your packages**

-You should do install your app's packages in a temporary folder in addition to the three packages that RInno itself requires to work: jsonlite, shiny, and magrittr.
-You also want to make sure that all the R base packages are included in your temporary folder.
+You should install your app's packages in this temporary folder in addition to the three packages that RInno itself requires for it to work: jsonlite, shiny, and magrittr.
+You also want to make sure that all the base R packages are included in your temporary folder.
 This would depend on which version of R you are using.

 ### Step 2: Create your app

+At a high level, creating your app with RInno involves:
-* Install the latest `RInno` from CRAN or Github.
+* Installing the latest `RInno` from CRAN or Github.
-* Install Inno Setup (to compile)
+* Installing Inno Setup (to compile)
-* Use `create_app()`
+* Using `create_app()` to create the application files
-* Modify `ensure.R` and `package_manager.R`
+* Modifying `ensure.R` and `package_manager.R` using this repo
-* Compile the app
+* Compiling the app

 The code: